Sonoma Sunshine (Blennosperma bakeri)

 Although work has already begun to conserve this species, further action is necessary to aid the recovery of Sonoma sunshine.
 Remaining natural populations of Sonoma sunshine should be protected and new populations should be established that do not negatively affect the natural populations.
 Non-native plant species that compete with Sonoma sunshine should be managed and effective weed eradication measures that do not harm Sonoma sunshine should be researched.
 Populations of Sonoma sunshine should be monitored using standardized protocols and research into the habitat requirements, reproductive ecology, gene flow, seed bank dynamics, and the long-term viability of restoration sites should be conducted.

-CDFW has participated in the following Sonoma sunshine studies and papers through participation in the Cooperative Endangered Species Conservation Fund or other mechanisms:
+CDFW has participated in the following Sonoma sunshine studies and papers through the Cooperative Endangered Species Conservation Fund or other mechanisms: